reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 The `UserTypeHttpRequestHelper` class has a method `getUser()` that retrieves a user from a server using a custom `HttpGet` request.
 The response is processed by `DataObjectResponseHandler`, which deserializes the server's JSON response into a `User` object.
 Errors during execution are caught and rethrown as `RequestProcessingException`.

-Test case to get user:
+Test case to get a user:

 ```java
 @Test